-Truro continues to export bulk scrap metal to the UK and Near Continent and 9960 tonnes were handled through the port in 2020-21.
-Furthermore, having obtained a suitable license to dispose of vessels the recycling company based at Lighterage Quay have dismantled 2 beam trawlers and a number of small vessels.

-Commercial lay up moorings in the River Fal continue to be offered providing ship owners with a cost-effective option.
-During the year a variety of vessels have made use of this facility including two cross channel ferries, two car carriers, a wave energy device and ocean-going tug.
+Truro continues to export bulk scrap metal to the UK and Near Continent and 5708 tonnes were handled through the port in 2021-22.
+Ships of a suitable size for passage are becoming fewer but we continue to encourage use of transport of cargo by sea from this facility.
+Furthermore, Truro Recycling, a tenant at Lighterage Quay scrapped a former sand dredger on site, it being lifted onto the quay with a large mobile crane.
+Commercial lay-up moorings in the River Fal continue to be offered providing ship owners with a cost-effective option.

 Penryn's Exchequer Quay continues to be used as a commercial facility and has been used for loading stores for vessels at anchor.
-It also continues to be the homeport of a number of small commercial vessels
+It also continues to be the homeport of a number of small commercial vessels.

 Penzance Harbour offers facilities for the handling of passengers and a wide variety of freight to and from the Isles of Scilly.
 It can also provide cruise ship passenger landings, being approved by the DfT for this purpose.
-The dry dock remains operational and has recently been taken over by a new operator keen to expand on its current business.
+The dry dock remains operational and under new ownership has attracted new customers to the business.
 Furthermore, the harbour has also received a number of sail cargoes and supported other commercial activity.
-A programme of minor works has been undertaken at the harbour this year including wall pointing, installation of new ladders and void filling in the quay walls.